-145 CEOs Call On Senate To Pass 'Commonsense, Bipartisan' Gun Laws
+145 CEOs Call On Senate To Pass 'Common-sense, Bipartisan' Gun Laws

 "Under the current laws, a federally licensed dealer must conduct a background check, but private sellers, people who are not licensed dealers, can sell guns without conducting a background check," as UCLA law professor Adam Winkler told NPR last month.
 "This law would close that loophole."

-The main difference between the two House bills is the amount of time they allow for a waiting period after a gun purchaser can acquire a firearm: one version calls for 3 days, and the other for 10 days.
+The main difference between the two House bills is the amount of time they allow for a waiting period after a gun purchaser can acquire a firearm: One version calls for three days, and the other for 10 days.

 In the wake of the recent shootings, President Trump repeatedly urged Republicans and Democrats to work together on background checks, saying on Twitter, "We cannot let those killed in El Paso, Texas, and Dayton, Ohio, die in vain."